-KNOWN as ‘The Cali” to local drinkers, Singleton’s oldest pub, The Caledonian, was where the inquest into the death of the infamous Aboriginal bushranger, Joe Governor was carried out in 1900.
+Known as ‘The Cali’ to local drinkers, Singleton’s oldest pub was where the inquest into the death of the infamous bushranger, Joe Governor was carried-out.

-Joe and and his brother Jimmy committed a series of nine murders, including four members of one family, in the Central West region of NSW in 1900.
+Indigenous brothers Joe and Jimmy Governor committed a series of nine murders, including four members of one family, in the Central West region of NSW in 1900.

 Publican, Tom Melody in 1949 told a newspaper reporter that the dead bushranger was carried into what was then the dining-room and laid on a table.